gavura256/pytestPageObjectProject/README.md

-This is the project for learning pytest, Selenium and Page Object Model Pattern
+This is the project for learning pytest, Selenium and Page Object Model Pattern.